July 27, 2025 (1y ago) — last updated August 20, 2026 (1d ago)

 The energy behind decisions

 Picture your life as a story you write one sentence at a time.
 Each choice is a sentence.
 Are you writing courage and authenticity, or conformity and reaction?
-This idea appears across spiritual traditions.
-Buddhism, for example, emphasizes mindful intention as fundamental to the path2.
+Intention and attention appear across spiritual and psychological traditions as central practices for directed change2.

 “Choice is the act of creation.
 Before you act, you have a choice.
 After you act, you have a consequence.”